Chamomile Tea For Sleep: the Benefits of Drinking At Bedtime

-Chamomile is a popular herbal tea that is often used to help people sleep.
+Chamomile is a popular herbal tea often used to help people sleep.
 It contains a compound called apigenin, which is the active ingredient.
 It can be brewed using fresh or dried chamomile flowers.

 Most chamomile tea is consumed at bedtime.
 It has been used since ancient times to help people sleep and to soothe anxiety.